-Now that you are unable to visit us, we are happy to deliver the Sazanka feeling to your home.
-The chefs of Teppanyaki Restaurant Sazanka therefore share the recipe for steamed sea bream in salt short with leek sauce.
+The chefs of Teppanyaki Restaurant Sazanka are happy to share the recipe for steamed sea bream in salt short with leek sauce.
 With this delicious recipe we bring the restaurant to your kitchen.

 4 trimmed fillets of sea bream, with skins (about 70 g each)

 8 pieces of konbu seaweed, 4 roughly the same size as the fillets, 4 slightly larger.

 240 ml egg white

 100 ml peanut oil